zacanger/trash/README.md

 # Understanding jQuery's AJAX

 Ajax is amazing, and probably jQuery's best feature!
-Ajax gives us the ability to get data from an API or a database, but not just that!
-Ajax allows us to get data without refreshing the entire webpage.
+Ajax gives us the ability to get data from an API without causing us to refresh the page.

-Essentially, ajax has the web to become what it is today.
+Essentially, ajax has the helped web to become what it is today.
 Can you imagine making a facebook post and having it refresh the entire website?

 If you look at the index.html of this app, we have 3 things.
 A form that takes in data.
 A 'get current users' section, and a 'recently added user' section.